-A \$1.00 increase or decrease in the assumed initial public offering price of \$14.00 per share (the midpoint of the price range set forth on the cover of this prospectus) would increase or decrease our pro forma as adjusted net tangible book value by approximately \$4.5 million, or \$0.14 per share of common stock, and the pro forma as adjusted dilution per share to new investors in this offering by approximately \$0.85, assuming no change to the number of shares of common stock offered by us as set forth on the cover page of this prospectus, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses.
+A \$1.00 increase or decrease in the assumed initial public offering price of \$ per share (the midpoint of the price range set forth on the cover of this prospectus) would increase or decrease our as adjusted net tangible book value by approximately \$ million, or \$ per share of common stock, and the as adjusted dilution per share to new investors in this offering by approximately \$, assuming no change to the number of shares of common stock offered by us as set forth on the cover page of this prospectus, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses.

-The following table summarizes on a pro forma as adjusted basis, as of June 30, 2012, the differences between the existing stockholders and new investors with respect to the number of shares of common stock purchased from us, the total consideration paid to us and the average price per share paid.
+The following table summarizes on a pro forma basis, as of June 30, 2012, the differences between the existing stockholders and new investors with respect to the number of shares of common stock purchased from us, the total consideration paid to us and the average price per share paid.
 The number of shares purchased from us by existing stockholders, and the per share calculations derived from such number of shares, in this "Dilution" section are based on our common stock outstanding as of June 30, 2012, after giving effect to our Reorganization from a New York limited liability company to a Delaware corporation, as described more fully under "Reorganization."
-The calculation below is based on an assumed initial public offering price of \$14.00 per share (the midpoint of the price range set forth on the cover of this prospectus), before deducting the estimated underwriting discounts and commissions and estimated offering expenses.
+The calculation below is based on an assumed initial public offering price of \$ per share (the midpoint of the price range set forth on the cover of this prospectus).